luketpeterson/atomspace-bootstrap-guide/contents/01_getting_oriented.rst

 But I wasn't supposed to focus on Scheme.
 Sorry about that.
 The Atomspace has its own way to express arithmetic operations, and we'll get to that soon enough.
 I mainly wanted to demonstrate the way the :code:`cog-value->list` function could be used as a bridge to get data from the Atomspace back into Scheme.

 If you know the index of the value element you are interested in, you can use the :code:`cog-value-ref` function.
-This is cleaner and more efficient than using Scheme's list access semantics, (e.g. :code:`car`, :code:`cdr`, etc.).
-It's also very handy if you know you have a 1-element value.
+This is cleaner and more efficient than using Scheme's list element access semantics, (e.g. :scheme:`car`, :scheme:`cdr`, :scheme:`list-ref`, etc.).
+It's also very handy if you know you have a 1-element value, such as in our example.

 .. code-block:: scheme